lostdragon/python-mysql-replication/README.md

     expire_logs_days = 10
     max_binlog_size  = 100M
     binlog-format    = row #Very important if you want to receive write, update and delete row events

+For no super user, should grant user REPLICATION CLIENT and REPLICATION SLAVE Permission
+    GRANT REPLICATION CLIENT, REPLICATION SLAVE ON *.* TO 'test'@'%';

 Examples
 =========